ga-wdi-pvd/rails_features_CRD/index_show.md

 $ touch app/views/todos/show.html.erb
 ```

-Let's update the show view to link back to the index and show both the body and author of the reminder.
+Let's update the show view to link back to the index and show both the body and author of the `todo`.
 In `app/views/todos/show.html.erb`:

 ```html
 <h2><%= link_to "Todos", todos_path %></h2>